atomisthq/docs/docs/reference-docs/rug-conventions.md

 ### Rug Naming

-Rug editors, reviewers, executors and predicates should have their names formatted using [UpperCamelCase](http://wiki.c2.com/?UpperCamelCase).
+Rug editors, reviewers, executors and predicates in Rug DSL or [TypeScript](https://www.typescriptlang.org/) should have their names formatted using [UpperCamelCase](http://wiki.c2.com/?UpperCamelCase).

 Following the rule of making implicit concepts explicit, the name of your Rug should correspond to a complete and specific description of the purpose of the Rug.